Remember: Thesis research is an iterative process, much like the design process.

 Princeton subscribes to thousands of article indexes and research databases that you can use to identify both primary sources and secondary literature on your topic.
 Good starting places are the Avery Index and Urban Studies Abstracts.
 For help identifying other databases related to your topic, ask me.
 To browse all indexes and databases supporting some facet of architecture and architecture history, see this page.

 Purchase Recommendations: Need materials specific to your thesis that the library does not own?
 Feel free to recommend a purchase, however mainstream or rare.
-Submit a request through this form or send an email request to the architecture librarian.
+Submit a request through this form or send an email request directly to the architecture librarian.

 SoA Library Student Carrels: Carrels are available for daily use, but please note that all materials left on the carrels will be reshelved at the end of each day.